 - I am not a UK or EU national, but a member of my family is a UK or EU national

-- I have previously attended a higher education course (See Previous studies page.)
+- I have previously attended a higher education course (see our Previous studies page.)

 Student Finance England eligibility rules